Behzad-Rajabalipour/Dev-Demo-Website/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature requests.

-## License
-This project is done by Behzad Rjabalipour as a sample website.